 Galvanised steel nails

 Galvanised steel nails are steel nails that are coated with a zinc-based product, which means that a galvanised steel nail has all the characteristics of a steel nail, but with added benefits.
 The zinc coating adds extra protection and durability, as well as preventing rust from forming for many years.
-Additionally, the coating means that the nails are not as affected by thermal expansion and contraction as the season and temperatures change.
+Additionally, the coating means that the nails are not as affected by thermal expansion and contraction.
+This happens as the season and temperatures change.

 Galvanised nails can be used in a wide range of applications, but are most commonly used in the installation of asphalt shingles and felt on outbuildings, sheds and more – wherever adverse weather conditions are common, galvanised nails are a good choice.